VT-Magnum-Research/sodacloud/README.md

 including data marshaling mechanisms, that alleviate the need for developers to hand-code complex asynchronous communication pathways and optimize underlying protocols for the target API.

 SodaCloud is built on top of an HTTP + push messaging communication system.
-HTTP is the most widely used mobile communications protocol and leveraged by key apps, such as Facebook, LinkedIn, etc. A key challenge with HTTP-based communication from apps is the API-boundaries that transition from traditional OO-based programming to high-latency, non-OO, request-response style communication.
+A key challenge with HTTP-based communication from apps is the API-boundaries that transition from traditional OO-based programming to high-latency, non-OO, request-response style communication.
 SodaCloud builds an OO-based abstraction on top of this communication pathway to hide these complexities from developers and simplify testing.